Pathorse/TTK4145---Sanntidsprogrammering/README.md

 The consequences of *not being able to tell the timing* from code is terrible in a maintenance perspective, yielding the need for a re-analysis of the whole system to ensure that executions are within given time frames.
 An update could in the worst case lead to worse timing behaviour than previously.

+We can prove that deadlines in a system will be satisfied by doing a **response time analysis**, that is for each thread we can calculate its worst case **response time** from its max execution time and the number of times it can be interrupted by higher-priority threads.
+Further **utilization-based schedulability tests** are needed.
+This test is bsed on a formula which guarantees schedulability for **N** threads if the threads have *rate-monotonic priorities* and the sum of **utilizations** are less than a given number (dependent only on **N**).

 <a name="of4"></a>
 ## Topic 4 - Concurrency